cetmix/cetmix-tower/cetmix_tower_server/readme/CONFIGURE.md

 - **OSes**: List of operating systems this command is available.
 Leave this field blank to make the command available for all OSes.
 - **Tags**: Make usage as search more convenient.
 - **Action**: Action executed by the command.
 Possible options:
+  - `SSH command`: Execute a shell command using ssh connection on remote server.
   - `Execute Python code`: Execute a Python code on the Tower Server.
-  - `Execute shell command`: Execute a shell command using ssh connection on remote server.
-  - `Push file`: Create or update a file using selected file template and push it to remote server.
+  - `Create file using template`: Create or update a file using selected file template and push / pull it to remote server / tower.
 If the file already exists on server it will be overwritten.

 - **Default Path**: Specify path where command will be executed.
 This field supports [Variables](#configure-variables).
 Important: ensure ssh user has access to the location even if executing command using sudo.
 - **Code**: Code to execute.
 Can be an SSH command or Python code based on selected action.
 This field supports [Variables](#configure-variables).